USAFA-ECE/ece281-book/book/intro.md

     style A fill:#FF0000,color:#000000
 ```

-### Activities
+### Pass/Fail Assignments

-Most "activities" assignments are pass/fail.
-The lab reports have an additional quality differentiator.

-All of these assignments are submitted on Gradescope.
+All pas/fail assignments are submitted on Gradescope.
 Most of these assignments are auto-graded,
 sometimes with immediate feedback and allowed resubmissions.
 The intent of these assignments is to help you
 engage with the material and help you build context for how it all fits together.

-#### Pass/Fail Assignments

 To be considered a "pass" you must earn 75% of the available points for the assignment.